PostHog/posthog.com/contents/handbook/people/time-off.md

 The reason for this policy is that it's critical for PostHog that we hire people we can trust to be responsible with their time off - enough that they can recharge, but not so much that it means we don't get any work done.
 The People & Ops team will look holiday usage occasionally to encourage people who haven't taken the minimum time off to do so.
 The 25 days is a minimum, not a guide.

+As general guidance, we'd expect you to take this long off, or slightly over.
+However, we think it's unlikely - for example - that you'll get everything done without excessively putting pressure on the rest of the team _whilst_ taking 40+ days a year of vacation time.

 ## Permissionless time off

 We care about your results, not how long you work.

 You do not need to get approval for time off from your manager.
 Instead, we expect everyone to coordinate with their team to make sure that we're still able to move forwards in your absence.
 For example, having an entire Small Team off at the same time means we can't be responsive to community issues.

 ### How to book time off in PTO by Roots